By Amanda MacArthur • 06/25/2014

 No matter how brilliant your audience acquisition strategy was to get those email addresses, if they don’t open this very first email, the relationship is over before it’s begun.

-When I pondered how to write a killer subject line for introduction email, I checked out a Mequoda blog post that pointed me to the MailChimp Subject Line Researcher tool, which is available when you sign up for a free account.
+When I pondered how to write a killer subject line for introduction emails, I remembered a Mequoda blog post that pointed me to the MailChimp Subject Line Researcher tool, which is available when you sign up for a free account.